-The ODP framework [1][2][3][4] defines a set of concepts and an architecture for the construction of ODP systems in terms of five viewpoints.
-The computational viewpoint supports three models of interactions, each of which has an associated kind of computational interface: signals and signal interfaces, flows and stream interfaces, operations and operation interfaces.
-RM-ODP is not prescriptive about the use of any particular formal description and specification techniques for the specification of ODP systems.
-Over the past several years, there has been a considerable amount of research [5][6][7][8][9][10][11][12][13][14][15][16] [17][18][19][20] in the field of applying the UML Language as a formal notation with the ODP viewpoints, particularly for the computational language.
-The outcome of these works, amongst others, was the adoption of the UML4ODP FDIS (Final Draft International Standard) [21] which provides the necessary needed framework for ODP systems specification using UML 2.0 [22].
-Works [14][15][17] within the computational viewpoint have mainly addressed the specification of the functional decomposition of an ODP system using UML.
-[16][18][19][20] have shown the UML4ODP computational metamodel contains inconsistencies concerning the semantic relationship between interaction signatures concepts and action templates, then proposed in reliable solutions.
+The expansion of distributed processing field has led to the ODP standardization initiative which consists of a framework [1][2][3][4]by which distributed systems can be modeled using five viewpoints.
+The computational viewpoint is concerned with the description of the system as a set of objects that interact at interfaces constrained by rules such that, amongst others, typing rules, naming rules and refinement rules.
+No particular formal description and specification techniques for the specification of ODP systems has been prescribed by RM-ODP to be used.
+Over the past several years, there has been a considerable amount of research [6][5][11][7][8][9][10][13][14][?][16][12][15][17]
+[18][19][20] in the field of applying the UML Language as a formal notation with the ODP viewpoints, particularly for the computational language.
+The outcome of these works, amongst others, was the adoption of the UML4ODP FDIS (Final Draft International Standard) [23] which provides the necessary needed framework for ODP systems specification using UML 2.0 [24].
+Works [13][14][16] within the computational viewpoint have mainly addressed the specification of the functional decomposition of an ODP system using UML. [?][15][17][18][19]
+[20] have shown the UML4ODP computational metamodel contains inconsistencies concerning the semantic relationship between interaction signatures concepts and action templates, then proposed in reliable solutions.
 In the same perspective we analyze computational interfaces and interaction signatures concepts so as to resolve residual inconsistencies in the UML4ODP computational metamodel.

-On the other hand, the second main focus of this work is refinements of interactions into atomic ones.
-We shall see how to refine any kind of interactions into primitives which are elementary interactions and provide OCL constraints relating to those refinements.
-In doing so, we are indirectly addressing fundamental QoS issues.
+On the other hand, the second main focus of this work is application of our modeling choices to the redefinition of refinements of interactions, typing rules as well as naming rules.
+We shall see how to refine any kind of interactions into primitives which are elementary interactions and provide OCL constraints relating to those refinements. we also see how can we redefine operational interfaces typing rules and general interaction rules concisely then, specify them in OCL 2.0[25].
+In doing so, we are addressing fundamental QoS (Quality of Service) as well as distribution transparencies issues.

 The remainder of the paper is organized as follows.
 In Section 2, we present concepts of computational interfaces and interactions signatures provided by RM-ODP.
 We address in section 3 the problem concerning the relationship between Interaction Signatures and Action Templates.
 In section 4 we lead a conceptual algebraic analysis of computational interfaces and interaction signatures notions in order to steadily define these concepts.
 We prove interactions are either parameterized or flows, then classify parameterized interactions in primitives and compounds ones.
 We also define the concept of functional computational interface.
 The result of this analysis is the definition and introduction of new concepts to the computational language.
 Section 5 deals with the introduction of complementary concepts (incoming and outgoing interactions) to those given in section 4 in order to provide the final model of computational interfaces and interaction signatures.
-In section 6 we discuss interaction refinements rules and provide their specification in OCL 2.0 [23] based on this discussion.
+In section 6 we discuss interaction refinements rules and provide their specification in OCL 2.0.
+We also discuss typing rules of operational computational interfaces and general interaction rules, then specify those rules in OCL 2.0 based on this discussion.
 A conclusion and perspectives end the paper.